pingalldg/GiBUU_FSI_Patch_to_NEUT/README.md

 ### GiBUU_FSI_Patch_to_NEUT
- !!!step 1:  run download package release using 'download_package.sh'\\
+ step 1:  run download package release using 'download_package.sh'

  step 2:  follow https://gibuu.hepforge.org/trac/wiki/compiling for compilation

  step 3 : follow https://gibuu.hepforge.org/trac/wiki/running for running the code

  step 4:  replace the code/init/initNeutrino.f90 with the version available in this repo.....
-           (purpose is to modify initNeutrino.90 so that it can read and initialize NEUT hard scattering events) step 5:  go to work dir and find some shell and python scripts.
+           (purpose is to modify initNeutrino.90 so that it can read and initialize NEUT hard scattering events)

+ step 5:  go to work dir and find some shell and python scripts.

                  A. generate_inputfile.py: it creates a input file corresponding to 'n'th NEUT hard scattering event.
 The